WHAT TO DO IN MOSTAR – 1 OR 2-DAY ITINERARY

 Next to the old bridge is a small museum.
 The War Photo Museum exhibits photos from the time of the war in the 1990s.
 It should not take too long to walk through, because it is quite small.However, the pictures – all in black and white – are not easy to digest, and as interesting and important as they are, they might not be for the very sensitive visitors because it is just very sad.

 - Opening hours are normally from 9 am to 10 pm every day (please double-check as I could not find an official website).

 - The entrance fee is a few €.

 Learn About the War at the Museum of War and Genocide

-Traveling with a dog, I decided not to visit the museum – also, it is supposed to be intense, but it is probably a good way to learn more about the war as the museum explains what happened during the 1992-1995 war.
+Since I was traveling with a dog, I decided not to visit the museum.
+Also, it is supposed to be intense.
+But it is probably a good way to learn more about the war as the museum explains what happened during the 1992-1995 war.

 Go on a Walking Tour

 I joined a free walking tour and learned more about the history of Mostar before the war in the 1990s, during the war, and also about the current situation and main Mostar attractions.
 While the walking tours are free, I always tip as it is the only income of the tour guide, so remember to tip if you are satisfied with the tour.The walking tours in Mostar are offered once or twice a day (not in the winter months), but not every day.
 They are a great way to explore the city and learn more about it.
 If you want to take part, you will have to adjust your Mostar itinerary and see when the tour is offered.

 - The starting point is at Hamam Museum, which is a 10-minute walk from the old town.

 - The tour covers many of the best things to see, but you have time afterward (the tour takes about 90 minutes or so) to visit these places on your own.